tas0931/Near-Me-Adventures/README.md

 # NM Adventures
 ## Overview
-Travel Suggestor is a full-stack web application built using the MERN (MongoDB, Express, React, Node.js) stack.
+NM Adventures is a full-stack web application built using the MERN (MongoDB, Express, React, Node.js) stack.
 The application allows users to register and receive travel suggestions based on their preferences.

 ## Features
 - User registration